sheegaon/wordpool/README.md

 - This prevents exploitation and reduces UI complexity

 ### Ten Outstanding Prompts
-- A player can have up to 10 outstanding prompts where the associated wordsets have not been finalized (status 'open' or 'closing')
+- A player can have up to 10 outstanding prompts where the associated phrasesets have not been finalized (status 'open' or 'closing')
 - Viewing results does not affect this count
 - Enforced when calling POST /rounds/prompt